Meditation doesn’t require equipment—but the right tools can accelerate transformation.

 (Note: now, Bose is wireless, but it should still come with a cord if you want to deactivate Bluetooth.)

-Bonus #1: Buckwheat Meditation Cushion
+2 – Buckwheat Meditation Cushion

 To maintain proper structure alignment, you want only your coccyx region elevated.
 Any 2-inch or so basic meditation with a cotton cover serves this purpose.
+Something like this one.

-Bonus #2: Insight Meditation Timer
+3 – Insight Meditation Timer

 This is a very well-designed meditation timer app for your phone.
 It’s highly customizable, allowing you to create various kinds of intervals and use different meditative gong sounds.